The shift towards remote work has become a prevailing trend in today’s fast-paced business landscape.

 History: Trello was released in 2011 by Fog Creek Software and later acquired by Atlassian.

-Features: Kanban-style task management, customizable boards, task assignment, due dates, and integrations with other apps.
+Features: Kanban-style task management, customizable boards, task assignments, due dates, and integrations with other apps.

 Benefits: Easy project tracking, visual organization, flexibility for different workflows.